gkulasik/grpc_assistant_server/README.md

       - /Users:/app/Users
 ```

-With the default config (configured for macOS) the /Users directory will be passed to the docker container, passing access to nearly the whole system and should provide access to the protos.
-While not ideal, this solution works, more granularity is possible for those who choose to tinker with the volumes and related request body options.import_path.
+With the default config (configured for macOS) the /Users directory will be passed to the docker container, passing access to nearly the whole system including the protos.
+More granularity is possible for those who choose to tinker with the volumes and related request body options.import_path.

+grpcurl commands will work from the top level `/` directory on macOS using the default config.

 Example of how to set up a request's options.import_path with the default docker-compose.yml volumes.
 Assuming the protos are located in foouser's projects directory.